Clay Talk is a new ceramics centre located in the grounds of Montsalvat. It's a space for those of you who seek to embrace the pursuit of ceramics.

 You can also give someone special a course gift voucher, available in our Made @ Montsalvat shop.

 Clay Talk's creation is a natural extension of Montsalvat’s already rich history as a place where art is made, taught, shown and experienced.
 The centre aims to foster learning and inspire creativity by bringing students and practitioners together through education and skills-based programs.

-Clay Talk is a space where students can progressively develop their wheel throwing and hand building skills.
-It also provides opportunities for practicing ceramicists to explore specialized techniques taught by established artists known in their field.
+At Clay Talk, students can progressively develop their wheel throwing and hand building skills.
+There are also opportunities for practicing ceramicists to explore specialized techniques taught by established artists known in their field.

 THE CLAY TALK @ MONTSALVAT TEAM

 - Bachelor of Fine Arts (Ceramics) Honours 1st Class, RMIT University.

 - Currently undertaking Postgraduate studies in Fine Arts, RMIT University – The creative practice led research in ceramic sculptural installation explores a cultural narrative.

 - Selected in major sculptural and fine art exhibitions nationally; art residencies and workshops in ceramics, overseas.

 - Recipient of scholarships, grants and fellowship to develop ceramics practice.

 - Extensive experience in tertiary education sector with respect to research, teaching and supervision of students.